giga1699/GCTools/README.txt

  i.
 Precondition: The “Reply-to:” address should be set ii.
 Postcondition: Returns the “Reply-to:” address, or FALSE otherwise (b) This function allows the user to know the currently set “Reply-to:” address.
 If one is not currently set, the function will return FALSE.
+ 12. setSubject($subject)
+(a) $subject => Defines the subject of the current e-mail (b) Pre/Post-conditions:
+ i.
+Precondition: A subject should be defined ii.
+Postcondition: Sets the subject of the current e-mail (c) This function allows the user to set a specific subject for the e-mail message
+ 13. getSubject()
+(a) Pre/Post-conditions:
+ i.
+Precondition: A subject should be defied already ii.
+Postcondition: Return the subject of the e-mail message, or FALSE otherwise.
+(b) This function allows the user to see what the currently set subject is.
+ 14. setMessage($message)
+(a) $message => Defines the actual body of the e-mail message (b) Pre/Post-conditions:
+ i.
+Precondition: A message should be definied ii.
+Postcondition: Set the message for the e-mail
+(c) This function allows the user to set the body of the e-mail message.
+It may, or may not, contain HTML and/or plain-text.
+ 15. getMessage()
+(a) Pre/Post-conditions:
+ i.
+Precondition: A message body should be set ii.
+Postcondition: Return the message body, or FALSE otherwise (b) This function allows the user to see what the currently set message body is.
+ 16. addAttachment($file)
+(a) $file => Defines the location, and name, of a file on the system to attach to the e-mail message (b) Pre/Post-conditions:
+ i.
+Precondition: A valid file is given ii.
+Postcondition: Attaches the given file to the e-mail message (c) This function allows the user to attach a file from the system to the e-mail to be sent out.
+ 17. setAddlHeaders($headers)
+(a) $headers => Defines additional headers to be set (b) Pre/Post-conditions:
+ i.
+Precondition: Valid headers are given ii.
+Postcondition: Adds the additional headers to the e-mail (c) This function allows the user to add additional headers to the e-mail message.
+This function should not be used to set the “From:” or “Reply-To:” headers.
+ 18. getAddlHeaders()
+(a) Pre/Post-conditions:
+ i.
+Precondition: Additional headers should be defined. ii.
+Postcondition: Return the additional headers, or FALSE otherwise.
+(b) This function allows the user to see what additional headers have been set for the e-mail.
+ 19. (protected) getHeaders()
+(a) Pre/Post-conditions:
+ i.
+Precondition: None
+ ii.
+Postcondition: Properly format all additional headers (b) This function is an internal function to the EMail class.
+It is used to properly format the headers to be used with the PHP mail() function.
+ 20. send()
+(a) Pre/Post-conditions:
+ i.
+Precondition: The “To:” address should be set ii.
+Postcondition: The e-mail message should be sent.
+Returns TRUE on success, and FALSE otherwise.
+ 21. validEmail($address)
+(a) $address => Defines an e-mail address to check.
+(b) Pre/Post-conditions:
+ i.
+Precondition: An address is given ii.
+Postcondition: Returns TRUE if the given address is valid, and FALSE otherwise.
+(c) This function checks if the given e-mail address is a valid address or not.
+It also does some additional checking to ensure that it can be sent through the various e-mail systems.
 Class Example

 navigation.inc.php